jenmyers/Jenmyers.net/_posts/2025-01-14-favorite-horror-films-of-2024.md

 <h3><a href="https://letterboxd.com/film/witches-2024/"><em>Witches</em></a></h3>

-I like personal documentaries in general and, for some topics, the personal is essential. _Witches_ is one of these documentaries, pulling from the filmmaker's experience of postpartum depression as well as cinematic representations of the history unruly and/or unwell women accused of witchcraft.
-It's a huge, complex discussion that barely got started in the film and it would be great to see it continued, especially when it comes to discussing how postpartum mental health resources are even scarcer for poorer women.
+I like personal documentaries in general and, for some documentary topics, the personal is essential. _Witches_ is one of these documentaries, pulling from the filmmaker's experience of postpartum depression as well as cinematic representations of the history of unruly and/or unwell women accused of witchcraft.
+It's a huge, complex discussion that barely gets started in the film and it would be great to see it continued, especially when it comes to discussing how postpartum mental health resources are even scarcer for poorer women.

 I also enjoyed to some extent: <a href="https://letterboxd.com/film/abigail-2024/"><em>Abigail</em></a>, <a href="https://letterboxd.com/film/apartment-7a/"><em>Apartment 7A</em></a>, <a href="https://letterboxd.com/film/blackout-2023/"><em>Blackout</em></a>, <a href="https://letterboxd.com/film/cuckoo-2024/"><em>Cuckoo</em></a>, <a href="https://letterboxd.com/film/lovely-dark-and-deep/"><em>Lovely, Dark, and Deep</em></a>, <a href="https://letterboxd.com/film/oddity-2024/"><em>Oddity</em></a>, <a href="https://letterboxd.com/film/starve-acre/"><em>Starve Acre</em></a> and <a href="https://letterboxd.com/film/v-h-s-beyond/"><em>V/H/S/Beyond</em></a>.